issmirnov-forks/crepido/README.md

 ## How to customize colors

-To add custom colors for boards and labels, see `./src/assets/sass/tools/_colors.scss`.
+To add custom colors for boards and labels, edit `./assets/styles.css`.

 License
 --------------